AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBulkUpdates/README.md

 **Description:** *Bulk* operations (updates and deletes) are faster than batching, can benefit from indexing, but they have two main drawbacks:

-- *bulk* updates/deletes may leave the Persistent Context in an outdated state (prevent this by flushing the Persistent Context before update/delete and close/clear it after the update/delete to avoid issues created by potentially unflushed or outdated entities)
+- *bulk* updates/deletes may leave the Persistence Context in an outdated state (it's up to you to prevent this issue by flushing the Persistence Context before update/delete and close/clear it after the update/delete to avoid issues created by potentially unflushed or outdated entities)
-- *bulk* updates/deletes don't benefit of application-level optimistic locking mechanisms, therefore the *lost updates* are not prevented (it is advisable to signal these updates by explicitly incrementing `version` (if any is present)).
+- *bulk* updates/deletes don't benefit of automatic optimistic locking mechanisms (e.g., `@Version` is ignored), therefore the *lost updates* are not prevented (it is advisable to signal these updates by explicitly incrementing `version` (if any is present)).

 This application provides examples of *bulk* updates for `Author` and `Book` entities (between `Author` and `Book` there is a bidirectional lazy `@OneToMany` association).
 Both, `Author` and `Book`, has a `version` field.

 **Key points:**
-- this application provide an example of *bulk* updates that don't involve managed entities (data is not loaded in the Persistent Context)
+- this application provide an example of *bulk* updates that don't involve managed entities (data is not loaded in the Persistence Context)
-- this application provide an example of *bulk* updates that involve managed entities (data is loaded in the Persistent Context before update it via *bulk* operations)
+- this application provide an example of *bulk* updates that involve managed entities (data is loaded in the Persistence Context before update it via *bulk* operations)

 -----------------------------------------------------------------------------------------------------------------------
 <table>